JakovTomasic/no-headache.nix/doc/configuring.md

 };
 ```

-For full config example, see `shared-dir` example.
+For a full config example, see the `shared-dir` example.